-In-building coverage test as required by the fire code official as described in Section 510.5.3 "Acceptance test procedure" or 510.6.1.1 "Alternative in- building coverage test" or as required by the fire code official.
+In-building coverage test as required by the fire code official as described in Section 510.5.3 "Acceptance test procedure" or 510.6.1.1 "Alternative inbuilding coverage test".

 Exception: Group R Occupancy annual testing is not required within dwelling units.